-If you setup a private placement policy, hold it for a few years, and then close it down, you get tax deferral similar to a traditional IRA.
+If you set up a private placement policy, hold it for a few years, and then close it down, you get tax deferral similar to a traditional IRA.
 That is, you’ll pay tax on the gains when you close out the policy.

-If you hold the policy until your death, and pass the cryptocurrency to your heirs, you get tax free similar to a ROTH IRA.
+If you hold the policy until your death and pass the cryptocurrency to your heirs, you get tax free similar to a ROTH IRA.
 Because of the step up in basis, your heirs receive the coins at their price on the date of your passing and pay zero tax on the appreciation while they were held in your life insurance policy.

-Buy Cryptocurrency as a Resident of Puerto Rico
+Buy Cryptocurrency As A Resident of Puerto Rico

 We US citizens are taxed on our worldwide income.
 No matter where we live, we must pay US tax on our capital gains, including gains from cryptocurrency.
 The only exception to this rule is found in the US territory of Puerto Rico.